 Doyle's career has well prepared him for his new job, he said.

-Duties: As a federal maritime commissioner, he will be focused on helping fulfill Obama's National Export Initiative -- a goal shared during the president's 2010 State of the Union address that is designed to double U.S. exports by the end of 2014 and support millions of American jobs.
+As a federal maritime commissioner, he will be focused on helping fulfill Obama's National Export Initiative - a goal shared during the president's 2010 State of the Union address that is designed to double U.S. exports by the end of 2014 and support millions of American jobs.

 "Safety, too, is always a concern.
 We want vessels to be safe when they're coming into our ports," Doyle said.

-The new commissioner will continue to reside in Spring Garden Township, where he lives with his wife, Amy, and children Lillian, 6, Billy, 4, and Catherine, 2.
+The new commissioner will continue his Spring Garden residence, where he lives with his wife, Amy, and children Lillian, 6, Billy, 4, and Catherine, 2.

 For the last 10 years, Doyle has commuted from York County to Washington, D.C., so the new role won't cause many changes in his travel habits, he said.

-He doesn't have a lot of free time, but the little he has is spent with family, in the pool and gym at the Jewish Community Center, or hitting golf balls at the York Country Club.
+He doesn't have a lot of free time, but the little he has is spent with family, in the pool and gym at the Jewish Community Center pool, or hitting golf balls at the York Country Club.

 "I'm really looking forward to the new job and getting into the swing of things," Doyle said.

 - Candy Woodall can also be reached at email@example.com.